 See at a glance who is in Day or Night, and follow the Sunset and Sunrise around the World.

-Your local time is shown at the lower left corner, and representative times are shown along the bottom, with "UTC" time highlighted centrally.
+Your local time is shown at the lower left corner, and example times are shown along the bottom, with "UTC" time highlighted centrally.

 About the Map

 The Planet Earth's shape is similar to a Sphere, but maps are Flat.